Navigating Change. Unlocking Value. Leading Sustainably.

 Sefton Central and Chair of the Energy Security and Net Zero Committee, Labour Party

-Impact & ESG Manager, Lightrock
+Impact and ESG Manager, Lightrock

-Director Sustainability, British Business Bank
+Director of Sustainability on Wider ESG Landscape, British Business Bank

-Head of Sustainability, UK Private Capital
+Head of Sustainability Policy, UK Private Capital

 Head of Climate Strategies and Investment Principal, Anthemis